sudip358/SEO-Stack/.seo-core/utils/collection-content-quick-reference.md

 ## System Overview

-The Collection Content Strategist is a specialized e-commerce SEO content creation system designed for Residence Supply's collection pages.
+The Collection Content Strategist is a specialized e-commerce SEO content creation system designed for test's collection pages.
 This system includes:

 - **Agent**: Isabella, the Collection Content Strategist
 - **Mode**: `collection-content-strategist`